What does it mean for abortion to be “safe and legal?”

 Some common side-effects of the abortion pill include abdominal pain, heavy bleeding, nausea, vomiting, and diarrhea.
 In addition to these side effects, you might encounter some more serious complications associated with the abortion pill.

-Here at Mosaic Pregnancy & Health Centers, we believe that women are entitled to all of the information they need to make an informed and educated decision about their pregnancy.
+Here at Mosaic Health, we believe that women are entitled to all of the information they need to make an informed and educated decision about their pregnancy.